Green Business Assistance Programs

 Becoming a Certified Green Businesses shows that you care about sustainability and are committed to conserving resources and preventing pollution in both your facility and operations.
 It means that your business complies with environmental regulations in the areas of waste, energy, water, pollution prevention, and air quality.

-Fremont has over 20 certified Green Businesses—you can find the full list of them here.
+Fremont currently has over 20 certified Green Businesses—you can find the full list of them here.
 Every year, new and re-certified Green Businesses are honored at a City Council meeting.
 The Council meetings are broadcast on cable channel 27 and available via a live webcast when the meeting is in session.

 Surplus Service's green attributes and practices include:

-All of the building’s lights are on alternating switches so light is only used where staff is working.
+- All of the building’s lights are on alternating switches so light is only used where staff is working.

-To conserve energy, no heating or air conditioning is used.
+- To conserve energy, no heating or air conditioning is used.

-All food waste is collected for offsite composting
+- All food waste is collected for offsite composting.

-Office materials, utensils and plates are re-useable.
+- Office materials, utensils, and plates are all re-useable.

-Waste to the landfill has been reduced from a 3-5 yard dumpster to a 32 gallon garbage can per week.
+- Waste to the landfill has been reduced from a 3-5 yard dumpster to a 32 gallon garbage can per week.